Grammatical Gaffes: A Linguist Looks at Language Peeves

 How long have speakers been doing this?
 Should we accept it in speech?
 In formal writing?
-When does a grammatical error stop being an error?
-Curzan explains how she handles these usage questions as a member of the American Heritage Dictionary Usage panel and as an academic writer and copy editor.
+When does a “grammatical error” stop being an error?
+Curzan explains how she handles these usage questions as a former member of the American Heritage Dictionary Usage panel and as an academic writer and copy editor.

 You’ll leave this seminar with a heightened awareness of grammatical changes afoot in the language and new online tools for exploring contested points in English usage.

-Curzan is Arthur F. Thurnau Professor of English and Linguistics and Associate Dean for Humanities at the University of Michigan.
+Curzan is the Geneva Smitherman Collegiate Professor of English, Linguistics, and Education and Dean of the College of Literature, Science, and the Arts at the University of Michigan.

 - Unless otherwise noted, registration for streaming programs typically closes two hours prior to the start time on the date of the program.